justicezyx/ResourceManager/README.md

 scheduling unit called networking group, which comprises multiple machines that are in a high-speed network.
 The scheduler must make sure that all scheduling units are placed inside 1 single network.

+## Persistent storage

+ResourceManager stores its data in ChainReplicationStorage server.
+Each ResourceManager instance colocates with a ChainReplicatStoage instance.